 For our account used to send the newsletter, we use the integrated data protection conformity function.
 Our reports evaluating the newsletter include anonymous data relating to recipients who open and click on the newsletter.
 Data protection compliance also prevents the collection and processing of complete IP addresses.
 Your data will not be passed on to other third parties in relation to the newsletter and the service provider does not receive any right to transfer your data.

-13. Automated by-case decisions
+13. Automated case-by-case decisions

 We do not use any purely automated processing facilities to make decisions.